OpenDSA/OpenDSA/RST/en/Glossary.rst

       In a programming language, the signature for a function is its return type and its list of parameters and their types.

+   signature file
+      In document processing, a signature file is a type of :term:`bitmap` used to indicate which documents in a collection contain a given keyword, such that there is a :term:`bitmap` for each keyword.

    simple cycle
       In :term:`graph` terminology, a :term:`cycle` is simple if its corresponding :term:`path` is simple, except that the first and